frank-trampe/docvision/README.md

 ## Overview

 This library provides various routines helpful for identifying boundaries and regions of scanned documents.
-It is descended from a product called lottovision previously released by Lottery.com but now off-line.
+It is descended from a product called lottovision previously built for and open sourced by Lottery.com but now off-line.

 ## Functional Areas